-- above 50% (in terms of both EAD and RWEAs31) at consolidated level.
-This takes into account that institutions must implement the IRB approach for all exposures included in the roll-out plan in a reasonable time period.32 - (b) Qualitative aspects: importance of the exposure classes or types of exposures for the institution's business model, data availability, operational capacity, staffing, length of experience and homogeneity of treatment of similar exposures. - 29.
+- (b) Qualitative aspects: importance of the exposure classes or types of exposures for the institution's business model, data availability, operational capacity, staffing, length of experience and homogeneity of treatment of similar exposures. - 29.
 Institutions which have already received permission to use the IRB approach are also expected to reach a 50% minimum IRB coverage ratio (in terms of both EAD and RWEAs) in the implementation of the approved roll-out plan. - 30.
 The IRB approach can be implemented sequentially across the different exposure classes or types of exposures, across different business units or for the use of own estimates of losses given default (LGDs) and conversion factors (CCFs) (roll-out).
-The ECB considers that the time frame for the initially approved roll-out plan should generally not exceed five years.33 - 31.
-In the light of the ECB's need to know the regulatory treatment of all exposures for its ongoing supervision, institutions are expected to provide the competent authority with full transparency and regular communications regarding this treatment.34 These communications should include information on all subsidiaries and all portfolios (together with clear exposure assignment criteria).
+The ECB considers that the time frame for the initially approved roll-out plan should generally not exceed five years. - 31.
+In the light of the ECB's need to know the regulatory treatment of all exposures for its ongoing supervision, institutions are expected to provide the competent authority with full transparency and regular communications regarding this treatment.
+These communications should include information on all subsidiaries and all portfolios (together with clear exposure assignment criteria).
 Institutions should receive explicit permission from the competent authority to use the SA for exposure classes or types of exposures that are not in the scope of the IRB approach, following the requirements established under Article 150 of the CRR. - 32.
 Decisions of the institutions on the application and sequential implementation of the IRB approach should be triggered by internal criteria (as defined in paragraph 28) with the main purpose of enhancing risk management and risk sensitivity.
-In particular, sequential implementation should not be selectively used for the purpose of achieving reduced own funds requirements.35 - 33.
-If, as the result of a merger or other type of transaction, an entity becomes a parent entity or entity that intends to apply the IRB, the IRB coverage ratio of
+In particular, sequential implementation should not be selectively used for the purpose of achieving reduced own funds requirements.

-31 The EAD and RWEAs should be calculated by the institution in accordance with the regulatory approach envisaged for the calculation of own funds requirements in the initial approval request.
+The EAD and RWEAs should be calculated by the institution in accordance with the regulatory approach envisaged for the calculation of own funds requirements in the initial approval request.

-$^{^{\}rm 32}$ $\,$ For the computation of the IRB ratio, institutions should exclude the following exposures:
+&lt;sup>33 For the computation of the IRB ratio, institutions should exclude the following exposures

-[•] equity exposures as referred to in Articles 133(1) and 147(6) of the CRR;
+• equity exposures as referred to in Articles 133(1) and 147(6) of the CRR;

-[•] exposures covered under Article 150(1) paragraphs (d), (e), (f), (i) and (j) of the CRR;
+• exposures covered under Article 150(1) paragraphs (d), (e), (f), (i) and (j) of the CRR;

-[•] exposures classified as "other non-credit obligation assets" and "items representing securitisation positions" under Article 147(2) paragraphs (f) and (g) of the CRR;
+• exposures classified as "other non-credit obligation assets" and "items representing securitisation positions" under Article 147(2) paragraphs (f) and (g) of the CRR;

-exposures classified as "other items" under Article 112(q) of the CRR.
+• exposures classified as "other items" under Article 112(q) of the CRR.